SirManishKumar/TermuxTool/README.md

 # TermuxTool
 This Tool Is All Time My Favorite.

+Hello Friend

+You can install this tool to follow these steps-

+apt update -y

+apt upgrade -y

+apt install git -y

 git clone https://github.com/SirManishKumar/TermuxTool